-1 The community name was formally changed from North City West to Carmel Valley, including titles of all planning documents.
+1 In 1991, the community name was formally changed from North City West to Carmel Valley, including titles of all planning documents.

 The existing Community Plan land use designation for the site is Employment Center.

 2.4.3 Carmel Valley Employment Center Precise Plan